openwallet-foundation/credo-ts/README.md

 ### Demo

-To get to know the AFJ flow, we built a demo to walk through it yourself together with agents Alice and Faber.
+To get to know the AFJ flow, we built a demo to walk through it yourself together with agents Getter and Faber.

 - [Demo](/demo)